Your Cart

 • Submission of Impact Effectiveness Portfolio

-• Operate or beta test a dispensary suite aligned with diagnostic and regulatory standards
+• Research operations of a dispensary suite aligned with diagnostic and regulatory standards

 • Cultivate, monitor, and manage plant growth cycles in medical cannabis contexts